-alinkColor String, Spec cifies t he ALINK attribute. anchors[] Array of of chor in anchor the docun objects, contains an entry applets[] Array of for each app of plet in applet the docum objects, Contains an entry bgColor String, Specifies the BGCOLOR attribute cookie String, Specifies a cookie. domain String, Specifies the domain name of the server that served a document. embeds[] Array, Contains an entry for each plug-in in the document. fgColor String, Specifies the TEXT attribute. forms[] Array of Form objects, Contains an entry for each form in the document images[] Array of Image objects, contains an entry for each image in the document. lastModified String, Specifies the date the document was last modified. layers Array of Layer objects, contains an entry for each layer within the document. linkColor String, Specifies the LINK attribute. links[] Array of Link objects, contains an entry for each link in the document. referrer String, Specifies the URL of the calling document. title String, Specifies the contents of the TITLE tag.
+alinkColor String, Specifies the ALINK attribute. anchors[] Array of anchor objects, contains an entry for each anchor in the document. applets[] Array of applet objects, Contains an entry for each applet in the document. bgColor String, Specifies the BGCOLOR attribute cookie String, Specifies a cookie. domain String, Specifies the domain name of the server that served a document. embeds[] Array, Contains an entry for each plug-in in the document. fgColor String, Specifies the TEXT attribute. forms[] Array of Form objects, Contains an entry for each form in the document images[] Array of Image objects, contains an entry for each image in the document. lastModified String, Specifies the date the document was last modified. layers Array of Layer objects, contains an entry for each layer within the document.

+linkColor String, Specifies the LINK attribute. links[] Array for each lin of Link objec nent. ets, contain is an (entry referrer String, document.
+Specifies the URL of the ca lling title String, TITLE tag Specifies . the (contents of the URL String, document.
+Specifies the compl ete URL of a vlinkColor String, Spe ecifies the VLII NK attrib ute.